-In June 2016, Chalice entered into a farm-in agreement with Meteoric Resources NL owner of the Warrego North copper-gold project.
+In June 2016, Chalice entered into a farm-in agreement with Meteoric Resources NL, owner of the Warrego North copper-gold project.
 The farm-in agreement gives Chalice the right to earn up to a 70% interest by sole funding A\$800,000 in exploration expenditures.
 Chalice may earn an initial 51% by sole funding A\$400,000.
 Chalice is required to drill at least one diamond drill hole of at least 300m within 12 months before it can withdraw.

 During June 2016, the Company staked a contiguous block of 303 claims totalling 16,930 ha and extending over a 30km strike length of the Casa Berardi fault in the northern Abitibi terrane located in Quebec, Canada.
+These claims form part of the Kinebik Gold Project.
+Subsequent to June 2016, the Company now holds 368 claims, totalling 19,402 ha.

 On June 28, 2016, the Company entered into an agreement to sell its 51% interest in the Ardeen Gold Project to Kesselrun Resources Limited.
 In consideration, Kesselrun Resources Limited agreed to issue the Company 2,040,000 common shares.
-In addition, Chalice has also been granted NSR royalties over certain mining claims ranging between 0.12% and 1% subject to certain buy-back clauses.
-The shares issued by Kesselrun Resources Limited are subject to a statutory hold period of four months plus further provision restricting the sale of shares to not more than approximately one tenth of the initial total per month over the following ten months except where the sale is in a single block to a purchaser acceptable to Kesselrun Resources Limited.
+In addition, Chalice was granted NSR royalties over certain mining claims ranging between 0.12% and 1% subject to certain buy-back clauses.
 The sale completed in July 2016.